Yuangudashen/android-findview-zy/README.md

 # Android-findview-zy
-Android Studio plug-in for generating findview and setOnClickListener code from selected layout XML.
+Android Studio plugin for generating findview and clickListener code from selected layout XML.
 According to the ButterKnifeZelezny.
 # How to install
 download FindViewByZhyi.jar and install in Android Studio: go to  Preferences → Plugins → Install plugin from disk
 # How to use it